dbentler/personalwebsite/README.md

 # https://www.darrenbentler.com/
 My personal portfolio/devblog site, created with Flask, Bootstrap, and HTML5.

+# UPDATE 12/4/2023 - Something broke dependency wise.
+The website is being written, and will probably be launched in 2024.

 The website is currently hosted on the Google App Engine, which is linked to this repository to automatically update whenever a new push/merge to main is created.

 # Development